International Cooperation

 The outline of the active participation of FIA and the Ugandan delegation in international AML/CFT forums is indicated here.

-Uganda’s international AML/CFT partners such as the FATF and Egmont Group continuously reviews money laundering and terrorist financing techniques, threats and advises countries on how to address new risks.
+Uganda’s international AML/CFT partners such as the FATF and Egmont Group continuously review money laundering and terrorist financing techniques, and threats and advise countries on how to address new risks.
 Some of the key publications are listed here.